dlang/DIPs/DIPs/1NNN-MHH.md

 This pattern is fine for `unittest`s: When used, there are usually many of them, and when there are not many the potential for a performance hit is mitigated by the compiler providing a list of `unittest`s within a given scope.

 ### The behaviour to be enabled by this DIP.
-There are, however, situations where this pattern is less than ideal.
-Some UDAs may be used to declare things which are both sparse and not `unittest`s.
+There are, however, scenarios where this pattern is less than ideal.
+Some UDAs maybe highly expressive and yet both sparse and not applied to `unittest`s, but the cost of using them may add up in a large D program.

 If we setup a mechanism to get these UDA-ed symbols - assuming we know where they are i.e. a recursive search is currently not possible but scopes containing UDAs can be declared using a different UDA - we still have to iterate over *every* declaration in a given scope looking for those with our desired set of attributes.
 For a sparse declaration - that is, if we are looking for a few declarations out of a several thousand line file - this is not an efficient way of doing things.